aserto-dev/topaz/docs/config.md

 - *listen_address* - string - allows the metric service to spin up on the configured port (default: "0.0.0.0:9696")
-- *certs* - certs.TLSCredsConfig - based on [aserto-dev/certs](https://github.com/aserto-dev/certs) package allows setting the paths of your certificate files.
+- *certs* - certs.TLSConfig - based on [aserto-dev/go-aserto](https://github.com/aserto-dev/go-aserto) package allows setting the paths of your certificate files.
 By default the certificates are not configured.
-- *zpages* - bool - if enabled the metrics server will enable [zpages](https://opencensus.io/zpages/go/) on the "/debug" route

 #### Services APIs: